padawin/site/src/quotes.md

 <blockquote>
-Her story was of no interest to me. for I knew the end as soon as I heard the beginning, and I was not moved at all by her compimnt. since it was insincere.
+Her story was of no interest to me. for I knew the end as soon as I heard the beginning, and I was not moved at all by her compliment since it was insincere.
 </blockquote>

 Death and the Dervish, Meša Selimović